 The bill requires a physical residential or business address for vessel registration applicants, with a limited exception for live-aboard vessel owners.

-The bill may have an indeterminate negative fiscal impact on the state that can be absorbed within existing resources and no fiscal impact on local governments.
+The bill may have an indeterminate negative fiscal impact on the state, but does not have a fiscal impact on local governments.